kera-cudmore/BookWorm/README.md

 * Add change and reset password functionality to the profile section.
 * Give users the option to delete their account in the profile section.
 * Allow admin to be able to delete books or bookshelves that contain offensive material.
+* Add a barcode scanner to be able to add books via their ISBN number.

 ### Accessibility